 - Are you sending a too many messages over a local phone number?

 - If you are sending more than a few hundred messages per day, we recommend switching to a toll-free number to send to larger groups.
 Carriers expect local numbers to be used by individuals, while toll-free numbers are cleared for high-volume messaging.

 If none of the above suggestions correct the issue, it's possible that your phone number has been blocked from sending messages at the carrier level.
-In this case, we recommend switching to a new phone number.
-Choose a toll-free number to decrease the likelihood that this issue would recur in the future.
+In this case, we have a couple of options available to help:

 Still having trouble?